Himitris/chatop/README.md

 ## Database configuration

-- If you haven't already installed MySQL on your machine, download it from the official MySQL website (https://dev.mysql.com/downloads/installer/) and follow the installation instructions for your operating system.
+- If you haven't already, installed MySQL on your machine, download it from the official MySQL website (https://dev.mysql.com/downloads/installer/) and follow the installation instructions for your operating system.
+- After MySQL installation,
+- Create database chatop with command : "CREATE DATABASE chatop;"
-- After MySQL installation, initialize your database by running the provided script located at chatop/resources/sql.
+- Then type command : "USE chatop;" to go inside the database initialize your database by running the provided script located at chatop/resources/sql.
 This script creates the chatop database and all necessary tables.
 You can run it with the command: mysql -u your_username -p < script_name.sql
-- In your application.properties file, uncomment this 2 lines to use your username and password infos: spring.datasource.username=root spring.datasource.password=root
+- In your application.properties file, replace in this 2 lines to use your database username and password infos: spring.datasource.username=<YOURUSERNAME>
-    Remember to replace root with your actual credentials.
+  spring.datasource.password=<YOURPASSWORD>

 ## Run the application

 Clone the repository: git clone https://github.com/Himitris/chatop.git Modify your storage folder by changing in application.properties, the line: storage.location=C:\\Users\\Himitris\\Documents\\OpenClassRoom\\P3\\chatop\\storage
+Finally create your secret jwt key and replace in application.properties the line : app.jwt-secret=<YOURSECRETKEY> with your key.
-Open a terminal in the project directory.
+The `YOURSECRETKEY` must contain a 64 random hexadecimal characters password Open a terminal in the project directory.
 Run the application: mvn spring-boot:run
 Access the API at http://localhost:3001 via Postman for example.